 Topics use the Apache Kafka protocols for producing data for (input) and consuming data from (output) a VoltDB database.
 The configuration file declares the topic and specifies the stored procedure that receives the inbound data.
-The CREATE STREAM...
-EXPORT TO TOPIC statement identifies the stream that is used to queue outbound data to the specified topic.
+You can use a database table or stream — or even a stream view — as the source for topic output.
+The CREATE...
+EXPORT TO TOPIC statement identifies the stream or table that is used to queue outbound data to the specified topic.
 VoltDB topics operate just like Kafka topics, with the database nodes acting as Kafka brokers.
 However, unlike Kafka, VoltDB topics also have the ability to analyze, act on, or even modify the data as it passes through.

 For example, the following SQL statements declare the necessary stored procedure and stream and the configuration file defines a topic eventLogs that integrates them: